JJ0120/NFL-pool/README.md

 # NFL-pool
-Program that reads a text file that has a list of NFL teams selected for a king of the hill NFL pool and counts the number of times a team has been selected.
+This Java program reads a text file which is created from an NFL King of the Hill pool I am apart of during the football season.
+There is typically 300 plus entries in the pool each season.
+Therefore, I wanted to create a soultion to be able to count the number of picks that a team recieves each week during the NFL season.
+This program does that reading line by line the text file and using a HashMap to update teams value in the HashMap.